 Volunteer Instructors are the backbone of the Hunter Education Program in North America.
-Each state and province has a training and certification program that normally involves completion of a student course, background checks, and specialized training sessions.
-In some jurisdictions instructors go through an apprenticeship period, and many states have Chief or Master level Instructors to help supervise activities at local levels.
+Each U.S., Canada and Mexico state/province has a training and certification program that normally involves completion of a student course, background checks, and specialized training sessions.
+In some jurisdictions, instructors go through an apprenticeship period, and many have "Chief" or "Master" level Instructors to help conduct training and/or supervise activities at local levels.

 The rewards for instructors are many.
-It is a chance to help make hunting safer and more enjoyable for all those who venture afield.
+It is a chance to help make hunting safer and more enjoyable for all those who handle and transport sporting arms, or venture afield or to the range.
 It is a chance to promote responsible behavior, and to help people develop their own personal ethics.
 It is also an opportunity to promote wildlife conservation.

 Many instructors teach classes as teams.
 There is a lot of material to cover in basic courses, and teams often teach advanced courses or species-specific clinics as well.